Articles

 • Production chaos

-You've planned your bake around confirmed orders.
+The bake was planned around confirmed orders.
 Changes mean recalculating quantities, adjusting batch sizes, or baking extra "just in case"

 • Time tax